 5. One (1) professional reference: During this online process, you will be asked to provide information about your reference.
 The electronic process will prompt your reference to submit a signed reference letter.
 Your letter must meet the following criteria: One letter of reference from your PRESENT direct supervisor or a university faculty member.
 A supervisor who (a) is currently administratively certified by Montana Office of Public Instruction or other equivalent state agency; AND (b) currently acts as direct supervisor for the candidate.
 Or a university faculty member who currently acts as an advisor or faculty member of the candidate’s program of study.
 Any applicant who does not have a letter from a present direct supervisor or university faculty member, must indicate in the self-nomination letter the specific reason(s) why they were unable to secure a letter of recommendation from their present supervisor.

 6. For International Applicants ONLY: Please visit the Graduate School International Application Process website for application submission information.

 Below is the deadline by which all application materials for the Teacher Leadership Certificate program in Educational Leadership must be submitted via the online application system.

 - Summer Semester: April 1

 Applications received after the deadline may be reviewed for acceptance on a case-by-case basis.

 Complete applications will be reviewed by members of the Graduate Admissions Committee who then convene to make final admission decisions.
 Once a decision has been made the application will be forwarded to The Graduate School for final administrative processing.
-Please note that the application review process will begin on the application deadline date and not before.
+Please note that the application review process will begin at the close of the application deadline and not before.

-Dr. Tena Versland, Chair of School Superintendent Certificate Program
+Dr. Tena Versland, Chair Montana Teacher Leadership Certificate Program

 406-994-6799 Email: firstname.lastname@example.org